SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 • When is the last time you went to the dentist?

 If the taste problem is due to allergies or sinusitis, you may get medicine to relieve a stuffy nose.
-If a medicine you are taking is to blame, you may need to change your dose or switch to a different drug.
+If a medicine you are taking is to blame, you may need to change your dose or switch to a different medicine.

 A CT scan or MRI scan may be done to look at the sinuses or the part of the brain that controls the sense of smell.